12 Turangi Walks You Can’t Miss

 7. Kiko Loop Walk (1h30min Loop)

-This little-known walk in the Kaimanawa Forest Park will take you to some of the most rugged and stunning forest in the Turangi area.
+This little-known walk in the Kaimanawa Forest Park will take you to some of the most rugged and stunning forests in the Turangi area.
 See towering matai, miro and rimu on this walking and mountain biking track).
 Look out for native birds too like the North Island robin.

 Location: 27km from Turangi.
 Take State Highway 1 north for 10km then turn onto Kiko Road.
 Follow Kiko Road for 17km all the way to end of the road where there is a car park.
 Be aware that Kiko Road is a gravel road.
 During the last couple of kilometres toward the car park, the road narrows and is not well maintained so take it easy.

-8. Pukawa Bush Walk (45-minute Loop)
+8. Pukawa Bush Walk (45-Minute Loop)

 Find this walk in the small nearby settlement of Pukawa.
-This short bush walk captures stunning views of Lake Taupo on its way through rimu, matai, totara and kamahi trees.
+This short bushwalk captures stunning views of Lake Taupo on its way through rimu, matai, totara and kamahi trees.
 There are short uphill climbs along the way.